 How Tight Should Cross Country Ski Boots Be?

 Cross Country Ski Boots are meant to fit the widest area of your foot comfortably.
 They should never be too tight.
 If you have bought a large size ski boot (for whatever reason), your foot is bound to be moving around inside, and you will not have any control.

 The tip of your toes may not touch the front part of the boot if your socks are thick, and that is fine as such if you are comfortable with it.
 If you are looking for a long term performance boot, then always ensure that it gives you a snug fit.
 A recreational fit that is slightly loose will be more comfortable and more apt for non-competitive skiing.
 Your safest bet is a snug fit.

 With continued usage, the liner of the boot may stretch and break-in.
 Once that happens, try buying a thicker pair of cross country socks to ensure you don’t get blisters and that there is no loss of performance.

-The heel area is meant to be the most important part of a Cross Country Ski Boot Fit.
+The heel area is meant to be the most important part.
 The heel needs to stay securely fastened inside the boot, particularly at the time of kicking and gliding.
 If this is not ensured, you can easily develop blisters on your heel that can be very painful and discomforting.
 This will spoil the skiing expedition or perhaps more that you were meant to enjoy.

 Always try the size of the boots before you pay for it in a store.
-If it is an online purchase, make sure you keep it in original condition until you have ensured it is the perfect fit for you, and do not try them outdoors in the snow until then.
+If it is an online purchase, make sure you keep it in original condition until you have ensured it is the right fit for you, and do not try them outdoors in the snow until then.

 Try using the same socks that you would wear for skiing and before lacing it up, do stand up and try adjusting your feet and size to check for the right fit and comfort.
 This will also give you an idea of the width of the boot vis-à-vis your feet’s width.